-Look for a happy middle-ground between what market demand and what you have the expertise to offer.
+Look for a happy middle-ground between market demand and what expertise you have to offer.
 Your Old Norse Studies PHD could feed into a job tutoring for History GCSEs, or you could teach skills learnt in your English degree to a student studying an American Literature A-Level.

 Beyond the banalities of location, transport and equipment, you should also consider the profitability of your business.
 However you choose to operate, your work will incur expenses that will need to be offset by the amount you charge per hour.

 3. Get the right paperwork

 There are very few barriers to entry for tutoring in the UK — something which can attract many casual tutors to the business.
 But to protect yourself, your pupils and your income there are certain measures you should take.

 If you are starting a tutoring business you will need to register with the HRMC and declare your earnings to the government.
 This applies even if you are only working part-time.
 Setting up an earnings and expenditure spreadsheet early on will help you keep track of the money you make.

 Insurance for private tutors

 You might damage an item in a client’s house, or a client might accidentally hurt themselves in yours, and without insurance, you could be held financially responsible.
 Of equal worry is if you were to make a professional mistake, such as teaching a curriculum incorrectly, and have legal action taken against you.